ubc-geomatics-textbook/geomatics-textbook/.github/ISSUE_TEMPLATE/style-guide.md

 ---
-name: New/revised chapter content
+name: Style Guide
-about: Facilitates contributions from chapter authors and co-authors
+about: Issues or fixes related to the style guide
 title: ''
-labels: 'new/revised content'
+labels: 'Style'
 assignees: ''

 ---